The benefits of sustainable weight loss

 It’s also worth noting that the more often you yo-yo between weight gain and weight loss, the harder it is to lose weight in the future.
 “When you try to get weight loss results too quickly you can slow down your metabolism when you drop that lean muscle mass.
 This makes it harder to lose weight next time you try because there’s less to rev your metabolism,” explains exercise physiologist Neil Russell.
 “Your body fat percentage goes up, but your muscle mass goes down, despite your weight staying the same.
 You create a body that struggles to exercise and carries higher body fat.”

 Another key risk of fasting or restrictive dieting is not getting adequate nutrition.
-“Very low-calorie diets are also short of nutrients – around 5000 kilojoules are needed per day to ensure there is sufficient nutrient intake,” says Gaynor Bussell, dietitian and public health nutritionist.
+“Very low-calorie diets are also short of nutrients,” says Gaynor Bussell, dietitian and public health nutritionist.
 “Vitamin and mineral supplementation is needed when following these diets, which is never as good as getting the nutrients from food.”

 With research data showing that WW members are more likely to maintain their weight loss after five years than those who use other weight-loss methods, there’s clear merit to the slow and steady approach.